vamsi746/smartsort/README.md

 ```
-🎯 Use Cases
+🎯 Use Cases-
 🏭 Factories: Automated sorting of fresh vs rotten produce

 🛒 Supermarkets: Quality check at delivery docks

 🏠 Smart Homes: Alert users to use produce before it spoils

-🙌 Acknowledgements
+🙌 Acknowledgements-
 Kaggle Dataset – for the fruit and vegetable dataset

 TensorFlow – deep learning framework